Inheritance in Java: Single, Multiple, Multilevel & Hybrid

 Inheritance in Java: An Overview

-Inheritance is a mechanism that acquires one object to take all the properties and behavior from its parent class.
-Inheritance is one of the most important pillars of object-oriented programming, especially in Java for beginners.
-We will learn the concepts of Java Inheritance, Java inheritance example, types of inheritance in Java, learn Java inheritance in this article.
+Inheritance in Java is a mechanism that acquires one object to take all the properties and behavior from its parent class.
+Inheritance is one of the most important pillars of object-oriented programming in Java.
+In this Java tutorial, we will learn the concepts of Java Inheritance, types of inheritance in Java, etc.

 What is Inheritance in Java?